AdmTal/bingo-bots/README.md

 ## Technical Insights:

-- Tailored specifically for **iPad Pro 10.5**.
+- Tailored specifically for **iPad Pro (10.5 in)**.
 You'd need to adjust hardcoded pixel coordinates for other devices.
 - The bots are built on the principle of capturing screenshots on the iPad and using OCR (Tesseract) to decipher numbers.
-- Speed can be enhanced by using `vmtouch` to preload the Tesseract binary—a potential time saver of about a quarter of a second per number read.
+- Speed can be enhanced by using `vmtouch` to preload the Tesseract binary — a potential time saver of about a quarter of a second per number read.
 - Everything ran smoothly on a MacBook Air.
 - Many clones of these bingo games exist.
 With slight adjustments, the logic used here might work on other similar